 I have a long, somewhat tortured relationship with Birkenstocks.
 But I can’t deny that they saved my toosh when I couldn’t walk due to foot pain!

-Chaco shoes have a really durable sole with quite a lot of arch support.
+Chacos have a really durable sole with quite a lot of arch support.
 The sole is mainly rigid, especially in the heel area, but you do get some flex right at the ball of the foot.
-They do carry models with a conventional toe box and tall heel, so look for options with a flat outsole on models Paonia, Revel, and Ramble.
-Some sandal models are also available in a wide width.
+Some of their sandals come in a wide width, and they have a clog line that is pretty foot-shaped.

 Conker Shoes is a small UK-based sustainable brand making high quality leather footwear that can be resoled for a lifetime.
 Their made-to-order shoes can be customized a variety of ways and built on many different soles (including zero drop options).
 You can even be fitted in person at their workshop in Devon!
 While they don’t offer supportive insoles, they do have a more traditional structure and thickness to them – and you can always add your own insoles if you want to.